Wizards top reeling Nets in a meeting of two teams in transition

 Here’s what else to know from Thursday’s game:

-Bradley Beal underwent wrist surgery in New York on Thursday and the organization announced it was a success.
+Bradley Beal underwent wrist surgery in New York on Thursday, and the organization announced it was a success.
 That in itself was good news, but it was also notable that the franchise cornerstone was still a Wizard after the deadline.
-Beal can become an unrestricted free agent next season and has yet to sign a four-year, $181.5 million extension that has been on the table since Oct.
+Beal can become an unrestricted free agent next season and has yet to sign the four-year, $181.5 million extension that was offered Oct.
 1.

 “The biggest thing for me is for his own recovery, his health,” Unseld said.
 “Not having him out here, not only tonight, but for the rest of the season, it is what it is.
 It’s not ideal, but a great opportunity for some of our younger players to kind of elevate, get more minutes.
 But still, you’d really have a guy like that on the floor for you.”